 - 4.1.
 The Secretary of Synod will establish a Panel of appropriately qualified Grievance Mediators with experience in conflict resolution and familiarity with the context of faith based organisations. - 4.2.
-Where a recommendation has been made under 3.5.4c), the Secretary of Synod will appoint one or more persons to act as mediator. - 4.3.
+Where a recommendation has been made under 3.5.4c), the Secretary of Synod (or the Bishop in the case of a complaint involving the Secretary of Synod) will appoint one or more persons to act as mediator. - 4.3.
 The mediator will pursue the following broad objectives - a) Careful Assessment: The mediator will make a careful initial assessment of the situation through listening to each party and helping them explore their needs, values, assumptions and interests.
 The mediator will employ suitable tools to help the parties explore the nature of the conflict and the ways they are responding to and participating in the conflict.

 - b) Healthy respectful processes: The mediator will work with those involved in the conflict to establish healthy and respectful processes which allow for confidentiality, effective communication and decision making.
 The mediator will not take sides in a disagreement but will remain impartial.
 The mediator will seek to bring an objective external set of eyes and ears to a situation, helping those involved to see and hear each other clearly. - c) Relational Reconciliation: Where possible the mediator will seek to provide opportunities for reconciliation where there has been misunderstanding and tension in relationships. - d) Training in conflict management skills: The mediator may explore opportunities for training of the parties even in the midst of conflict to reflect on healthy conflict management and resolution skills and principles. - 4.4.
-The mediator will keep the Secretary of Synod informed of progress by written and verbal reports. - 4.5.
-Where the grievance is resolved, the mediator will provide a formal written report to the Secretary of Synod who will provide written notification of the outcome to the Archbishop.
+The mediator will keep the Secretary of Synod (or the Bishop in the case of a complaint involving the Secretary of Synod) informed of progress by written and verbal reports. - 4.5.
+Where the grievance is resolved, the mediator will provide a formal written report to the Secretary of Synod (or to the Bishop in the case of a complaint involving the Secretary of Synod).